Shared ownership

 If from your application form, we can see that shared ownership with Mission Housing might be a possibility for you, we’ll arrange a time for an interview with a couple of our staff team.
 This is another great opportunity for you to ask questions.

 All this might sound pretty daunting!
-It has to be rigorous because our resources are limited and our status charitable, and we have to adhere to strict regulations and guidelines surrounding the provision of affordable housing and charitable finances.
+It has to be rigorous because our resources are limited and our charitable status, and we have to adhere to strict regulations and guidelines surrounding the provision of affordable housing and charitable finances.
 However, we aim for the process to be a supportive one, where we get to know you, and you get to know us.
-We very much see Mission Housing as a community – and we, and you, need to decide whether we’re a good fit!
-Our board meet once every two months, and therefore, we can usually move things forward at a reasonable pace.

 As we progress through the application process, we will establish how much you are going to be able to borrow with a mortgage (and you will need a cash deposit of 10% of that mortgage) and how much a property is likely to cost in the area you work.
 We will then know how much capital we need to help you raise through loans.